ironhack-labs/lab-javascript-functions-and-arrays/README.md

 At last, we are ready to reveal the mystery.

-Declare a function named `revealMystery` that receives an _envelope_ `object` (such as the one returned by `pickMystery`) as the single argument, and returns a reveal message in the following format:
+Declare a function named `revealMystery` that receives an _envelope_ `object` (with the shape of the object returned by `pickMystery`) as the single argument, and returns a reveal message in the following format:

 **\<FIRST NAME\> \<LAST NAME\> killed Mr. Boddy using the \<WEAPON\> in the \<ROOM\>!**